-With Sean Maguire named in the provisional Republic of Ireland squad for the upcoming World Cup qualifiers, if the young Kilkenny man sees game time, he’ll represent a major milestone for the game in his native county.
+With Sean Maguire named in the Republic of Ireland squad for the upcoming crucial World Cup qualifiers, if the young Kilkenny man sees game time, he’ll represent a major milestone for the game in his native county.
 Here, Cian Manning tells the tale of Matt O’Mahoney, Kilkenny’s original footballing flag-bearer.

 Born in Mullinavat, meaning the ‘Mill of the Stick’, on 19th January 1913, Matthew Augustine O’Mahoney’s sporting exploits were very different to most inhabitants of Kilkenny.
 The year of the enactment of the Act of Union creating the formation of the United Kingdom of Great Britain and Ireland, the population of Mullinavat stood at 158 and reached 531 in the census seventy years later.
 ‘Tory Hill’ overshadows the townland and acts as a natural landmark for the town.
 Rather than hurling or boxing for which the Marble County has had many representatives and much success, O’Mahoney’s sport of choice was soccer.
 In the same year as his birth, the town entered a hurling team in the Junior Championship of Kilkenny for the first time having previously preferred the other Gaelic code of football.
 A regular Irish town in a county whose devotion was to one sport would surely have made O’Mahony’s decision all the harder and even more unique in the circumstances.